Creating a new data broker in AWS

 Complete the pages in the wizard to create the new sync relationship.

 You have deployed a data broker in AWS and created a new sync relationship.
-You can use this data broker with additional sync relationships.
+You can use this data broker group with additional sync relationships.